BurnySc2/monorepo/fastapi_server/README.md

 ```
 poetry run uvicorn main:app --host localhost --port 8000 --reload
 ```

 Now you can go to `http://0.0.0.0:8000` or `http://0.0.0.0:8000/docs` to check out the documentation to all endpoints

+During development, the backend server is used to serve the frontend.

 ## Deploy

 - Requiement: docker

 On the server, either build the docker image via